Helena Zmatlíková: Life

 She was born Helena Wehrbergerová on 19 November 1923 in Prague.
 Already at the age of 14, she responded to an advertisement looking for a fashion illustrator and succeeded.
 She first studied at the private Ukrainian Academy, then transferred to the Rotter's School of Drawing and Advertising Graphics, and completed her studies at the Officina Pragensis School.
 At the age of 18, she married for the first time.
 During the marriage, which lasted seven years, the son Ivan was born to her.

 During World War II, she worked for the Melantrich publishing house.
 She created fashion drawings, illustrations for stories, and colouring books.
 After the war, she became an illustrator at the State Publishing House of Children's Books (later known as Albatros).
 In 1951, she married the painter Zdenek Seydl, but they divorced twenty years later.

 Zmatlíková died on 4 April 2025.
 She succumbed to the consequences of a stroke.
 She was buried at the Vyšehrad Cemetery in Prague.

 Work

 Zmatlíková's illustrations are considered to be tender and cheerful.
-Publicist Jaroslav Císař once wrote about Zmatlíková: "Her handwriting is characterized by a solid contour line and by a drawing that shines with bright colours and evokes a feeling of something familiar and optimistic."
+Publicist Jaroslav Císař once wrote about Zmatlíková: "Her handwriting is characterised by a solid contour line and by a drawing that shines with bright colours and evokes a feeling of something familiar and optimistic."

 Zmatlíková's illustrations, which appeared in books published all over the world in more than 20 languages, have been popular with children for decades.
 She illustrated about 250 books.
 According to the number of books published with her illustrations, she was the 7th most published artist in Czechoslovakia/Czech Republic in the 20th century.
 The best known of these include: